Final TikTok deal on the way? China vows to work with US on proper resolution — What we know | Company Business News

-The United States and China are “close” to finalising a deal with regards to video sharing social platform TikTok, according to multiple reports.
+The United States and China are “close” to finalising a deal regarding the video-sharing social platform TikTok, according to multiple reports.

 While US Treasury Secretary Scott Bessent said the deal has been approved by China, the Asian economy's Commerce Ministry said that China would “properly handle” TikTok-related issues with the US, as per an AFP report.